gabimoncha/react-native-template/README.md

 #### Connect To Crisp chat

 Register an account and website on [the platform](https://crisp.chat).
-Go to Settings > Website settings > Select website > Setup Instructions > Copy Website ID and replace it in `AppDelegate.m` and `MainApplication.java`
+Go to Settings > Website settings > Select website > Set up Instructions > Copy Website ID and replace it in `AppDelegate.m` and `MainApplication.java`

 #### Connect To Sentry